kyma-project/kyma/components/eventing-controller/README.md

 - To deploy the controllers inside a cluster, make sure you have `ko` installed and configured according to the [instructions](https://github.com/google/ko#setup).
 Then run:
 > Make sure the environment variables are set.
 The make target `set-up-local-env` uses default values.
 Change them as per your needs.

+> Existing deployment for eventing-controller should be deleted from the Kyma cluster which can interfere with reconciliation process.

 ```sh
 make DOMAIN=custom-domain.com deploy-local
 ```